jruizgit/rules/README.md

 Durable Rules
 =====
 Durable Rules provides real-time, consistent and scalable coordination of events.
+With Durable Rules you can track and analyze information about things that happen (events) by combining data from multiple sources to infer more complicated circumstances.

 A forward chaining algorithm (A.K.A.
 Rete) is used to evaluate massive streams of data.
-With a simple, yet powerful meta-liguistic abstraction you can define simple and complex rulesets.
-An example to illustrate the point:
+A simple, yet powerful meta-liguistic abstraction lets define simple and complex rulesets.
+Below is an example on how easy it is to define a couple of rules that act on incoming web messages.

 ```javascript
 var d = require('durable');